min2ha/ukwa-site/content/target/47128/index.en.md

   "subject": "Political Action and Communication"
 }

-# The Movement for the Abolition of War

  The Movement for the Abolition of War aims to spread the belief that abolishing war is both desirable and possible.